jonosue/tweetr/README.md

 - Primarily a client-side Single Page App (SPA)
 - The client-side app communicates with a server via AJAX
 - Tweets are persisted to MongoDB and survive server restart
+- Application can be viewed via Heroku or localhost

 ## Final Product